dietcokechan/2D-Mandelbrot-Set-Fractal/README.md

 # 2D-Mandelbrot-Set-Fractal
 A simple 2D Mandelbrot Set fractal that I coded (almost) from scratch using SDL2

-It can zoom into the fractal and it takes a screenshot on every zoom
+It zooms into the fractal and takes a screenshot on every zoom

 You can collect the screenshots and make a video of the zooms using ffmpeg in cmd